 In general, the longer your credit history is, the higher your credit rating can be.
 While it’s often consider that 7 years is a good length of time to establish a good credit history, time alone doesn’t guarantee anything and factors like credit utilization and payment history also play an important part of how your credit rating impact your overall score.

-Having diversity in your credit history such as car loan, credit cards, mortgage and other credit products can also be an indication of how well you might manage a wide range of credit products and debt simultaneously, and demonstrate your ability to pay back any debt to lenders.
+Having diversity in your credit such as car loan, credit cards, mortgage and other credit products can also be an indication of how well you might manage your money with a wide range of credit products and debt simultaneously, and demonstrate your ability to pay back any debt to lenders.
+Known as your credit mix this can also help your score.

 Missing payments is a big one, and you should do everything you can to ensure this never happens.
 As previously mentioned, your payment history is a big part of your credit score.